vyklimavicius/CS/CS50(full).md

   - In binary, numbers are represented in the same way, but in base-2 in which we only have 0 and 1 as symbols.

+  How to represent binary numbers: 0b10 == 2

  In many programming languages, a prefix of 0b is used to denote a number represented in binary.

    Representing negative numbers is a bit more com- plicated and is usually done using a scheme called two’s complement.